History of the nude in art: Latest trends

 After the material stripping of minimalism, conceptual art renounced the material substratum to focus on the mental process of artistic creation, affirming that art is in the idea, not in the object.
 It includes several tendencies, such as linguistic conceptual art, Arte Povera, body-art, land-art, bio-art, etc. Various genres of social vindication, such as feminist art and homoerotic art, could also be included in this trend.
 In relation to the nude, of special relevance is body-art, a movement that emerged in the late 1960s and developed in the 1970s, which touched on various themes related to the body, especially in relation to violence, sex, exhibitionism or bodily resistance to certain physical phenomena.
 Two lines are evident in this movement: the American, more analytical, where the action is more valued, the vital, instantaneous component, valuing more the perception and the relationship with the viewer, and documented with Videos; and the European, more dramatic, which tends more to treat the body objectually and touch on issues such as transvestism, tattooing or pain, documenting the results through photographs, notes or drawings.

 One of its greatest exponents, Dennis Oppenheim, experimented with tanning, leaving parts of the body white.
-Stuart Brisley made spots on his body, imitating blood.
+Stuart Brisley made spots on his body to imitate blood.
 The Viennese Actionism group (Günther Brus, Otto Mühl, Hermann Nitsch and Rudolf Schwarzkogler) performed self-mutilations, incising their own bodies.
 Youri Messen-Jaschin focused on body painting, integrally covering naked bodies with psychedelic and biological colors.
-Urs Lüthi uses various media (photography, painting, sculpture, video), exploring his own body, in kitsch self-portraits, with a strong ironic charge, which constitute a reflection on the body, time and life, as well as the relationship with others.
-In 2001 he presented at the Venice Biennale two installations that are among his best known works (Run for your life and Placebos and surrogates), where the central theme is the excessive cult of the body.
+Urs Lüthi uses various media (photography, painting, sculpture, video), exploring his own body in kitsch self-portraits, with a strong ironic charge, which constitute a reflection on the body, time, and life, as well as the relationship with others.
+In 2001, he presented two installations at the Venice Biennale that are among his best-known works (Run for your life and Placebos and surrogates), in which the central theme is the excessive cult of the body.